 Kurzgesagt: Go watch the other part over at CGP Grey’s channel, and if you’re not already subscribed, subscribe.

 This post is an intellectual property of “Kurzgesagt – In a Nutshell” and “CGP Grey“, and it was made as a substitute for their videos for people without flat-rate internet connection.
 Please support the official release by subscribing to their channel or pledging to their Patreon profile: Kurzgesagt – In a Nutshell , CGP Grey .
-Revenue generated from this page (if any) will be forwarded in whole to it’s respective owners.
+Revenue generated from this page will be forwarded in whole to the respective owners of the video.

 Watch part 2 by CGPGrey: https://www.youtube.com/watch?v=C25qz…

 If you could decide today… how long do you want to live?